-This document provides the general guidelines for elaborating the Lab Report document that you are expected to turn in following completion of the lab segments of the course.
-Although these are only guidelines - you can depart from the listed content when appropriate but not the format.
+This document provides the general guidelines for the Lab Report document that you are expected to turn in following completion of the lab segments of the course.
+These are only guidelines - you can depart from the listed content when appropriate.
 If any questions arise, please consult the Graduate Lab Assistant or the Instructor for the course.